orbs-network/orbs-spec/behaviors/services/public-api.md

 #### Query transaction status
 * Query the transactions pool by calling `TransactionPool.GetCommittedTransactionReceipt`.
-  * If the return status is `PENDING` or `TIMESTAMP_AHEAD_OF_NODE_TIME`, return with the corresponding block_hieght and timestamp and an empty receipt.
+  * If the return status is `PENDING` or `TIMESTAMP_AHEAD_OF_NODE_TIME`, return with the corresponding block height and timestamp and an empty receipt.
-  * If the return status is `COMMITTED`, return with the receipt and corresponding block_hieght and timestamp.
+  * If the return status is `COMMITTED`, return with the receipt and corresponding block height and timestamp.
 * If not found in transaction pool (`NO_RECORD_FOUND`), it might be an older transaction, widen our search.
 * Query the block storage by calling `BlockStorage.GetTransactionReceipt`.
   * If found return status `COMMITTED` with the receipt, else return status `NO_RECORD_FOUND` along with the reference block height and timestamp.